 - Complete the Options section as required:

-Option Description Policy Narrative Provide a description for the policy to allow you to easily identify it in the future.
-Select Option Select whether to apply Greylisting, or to take no action.
+Option Description Policy Narrative Enter a policy description that allows you to identify it.
+Select Option Select whether to apply Greylisting, or to take no action (bypass).

 - Complete the Emails From and Emails To sections as required: